gpustack/gguf-parser-go/README.md

 ## Notes

+- **Since v0.13.0 (BREAKING CHANGE)**, GGUF Parser can parse files for [StableDiffusion.Cpp](https://github.com/leejet/stable-diffusion.cpp) or StableDiffusion.Cpp like application.
-- GGUF Parser estimates the maximum tokens per second(`MAX TPS`) for a model (experimental).
+- Experimentally, GGUF Parser can estimate the maximum tokens per second(`MAX TPS`) for a (V)LM model according to the `--device-metric` options.
 - GGUF Parser distinguishes the remote devices from `--tensor-split` via `--rpc`.
     + For one host multiple GPU devices, you can use `--tensor-split` to get the estimated memory usage of each GPU.
     + For multiple hosts multiple GPU devices, you can use `--tensor-split` and `--rpc` to get the estimated memory usage of each GPU.
 Since v0.11.0, `--rpc` flag masks the devices specified by `--tensor-split` in front.
 - Table result usage:
-    + `I`/`T`/`O` indicates the count for input layers, transformer layers, and output layers.
-Input layers are not offloaded at present.
     + `DISTRIBUTABLE` indicates the GGUF file supports distribution inference or not, if the file doesn't support distribution inference, you can not offload it with [RPC servers](https://github.com/ggerganov/llama.cpp/tree/master/examples/rpc).
-    + `RAM` indicates the system memory usage when running [LLaMA.Cpp](https://github.com/ggerganov/llama.cpp) or LLaMA.Cpp like application.
+    + `RAM` indicates the system memory usage.
-    + `VRAM *` indicates the local GPU memory usage when serving the GGUF file.
+    + `VRAM *` indicates the local GPU memory usage.
-    + `RPC * (V)RAM` indicates the remote GPU memory usage when serving the GGUF file.
+    + `RPC * (V)RAM` indicates the remote memory usage.
+The kind of memory is determined by which backend the RPC server uses, check the running logs for more details.
     + `UMA` indicates the memory usage of Apple macOS only. `NONUMA` adapts to other cases, including none GPU devices.
+    + `LAYERS`(`I`/`T`/`O`) indicates the count for input layers, transformer layers, and output layers.
+Input layers are not offloaded at present.

 ## Installation